Hybrid connections on Hessian manifolds: Hessian metrics

 \begin{proof} In the canonical basis of $\mathbb{R}^{d}$, we denoted $M(i,j)$ the holonomy matrix for an infinitesimal rectangle based at some point and directed by vectors the $e_{i}$ and $e_{j}$.
 The matrix $M(i,j)$ has its coefficient at the $l$-th line and $k$-th column equal to $-R_{ijk}^{l}$.
-The matrices $M(i,j)$ are infinitesimal similarities of the pseudo-Euclidean structure of the chart if and only if they are sums of a scalar multiple of the identity matrix and of a matrix $A$ such that $I_{p,d-p}A$ is antisymmetric ($I_{p,d-p}$ is the diagonal matrix whose $p$ first coefficients are equal to $1$ while the remaining $d-p$ are equal to $-1$).
+In an affine chart where $g_m$ writes as $\sum_{i=1}^{d} \epsilon_{i} dx_{i}^{2}$, the matrices $M(i,j)$ are infinitesimal similarities of $g_m$ if and only if they are sums of a scalar multiple of the identity matrix and of a matrix $A$ such that $I_{p,d-p}A$ is antisymmetric ($I_{p,d-p}$ is the diagonal matrix whose $p$ first coefficients are equal to $1$ while the remaining $d-p$ are equal to $-1$).
 The condition on the coefficients of the curvature tensor follows.
-Infinitesimal isometries correspond to the fact that the diagonal term vanishes. \end{proof}
+Infinitesimal isometries correspond to the fact that the diagonal terms vanish. \end{proof}

-Recall that in dimension two, the curvature tensor is entirely determined by the four coefficients $R_{12k}^l$, since $R_{iik}^l = 0$ and $R_{21k}^l = - R_{12k}^l$.
-It is well-known that the space $E^{1,1}$ has another coordinate system parameterized by $y\in\R^2$ in which the quadratic form takes the expression $y_1 y_2$.
-In this coordinate system $E'$, the above lemma becomes: